-The PROPERTIES window of a face shows the list of vertices describing the shape (OUTER BORDER).
+The PROPERTIES window of a face shows the surface area of the face, the acoustic material, as well as the list of vertices describing the shape (OUTER BORDER).
 The sequence of rim points is arbitrary but consecutive.
 Any holes and additional borders are displayed as tables as well.
 When hovering over the caption of a table or over a vertex a trash bin symbol is shown.
 It can be used to remove the vertex from the face or the hole, respectively.